kanakpathak/SlotBookingApp/README.md

 Commands to run the project:
 ### Install dependencies
-Clone the branch and go to root directory and run command : npm i
+Clone the branch develop and go to root directory and run command : npm i

 ### Build project
 After all dependencies are installed run command to build: *npm run build*